-I had the most amazing session with a client this afternoon.
-She’s dying, and has been begun experiencing visitations from across the veil.
+In a session with a dying client, she told me about how she had begun experiencing visitations from across the veil.
 The experiences are still fleeting at this stage, but they’re undeniable.
 She describes it as feeling like she enters a “thin place” where, for example, a pet who died years ago suddenly flits across the corner of the room.
-Or she finds herself reaching for something that was in front of her in one moment, but not in the next.
+Or she finds herself reaching for something that was in front of her one moment, but not the next.

 This woman is able to meet these experiences with curiosity and, even though she’d never heard of Nearing Death Awareness (one of the technical terms for these phenomena) she intuitively knows that they are part of her dying process.
 As we talked, and I explained to her how common these experiences (especially the reaching) are and taught her more about what she might experience as she moves more fully into active dying.

-I did a community teaching on this recently, for a dying client and her family and closest friends.
-I walked a Zoom call of 15 people through what happens, spiritually, as the dying process unfolds.
-More importantly, I taught them about how supporting the sacred and transpersonal aspects of the experience can amplify them.
+I offer community teaching sessions on this, generally for a dying client and their family and closest friends.
+We walk through what happens, spiritually and energetically, as the dying process unfolds.
+More importantly, I teach them about how supporting the sacred and transpersonal aspects of the experience can amplify them.
 And it’s amazing how it does.
 When dying people and their families know what this process looks like, and how to meet it, the experiences they have can be incredible.

 Dying is hard, and these lived experiences of a larger reality (for the dying person and those close to them) are part of what can make it more bearable.
 If we’re lucky, death allows us to see that the world is much bigger and more magnificent than we might have imagined it to be.